Duterte says will reinforce, not militarise, Philippines-controlled islets

 "For the information of China, we will not place there any offensive weapons, not even one gun," he said.

+China's Foreign Ministry spokeswoman Hua Chunying told a regular briefing there was "close and effective communication" between Beijing and Manila.

+"We hope the Philippines can move forward with China and continue to appropriately handle disputes and create a good atmosphere," she said.

-(Reporting by Martin Petty and Neil Jerome Morales; Editing by Paul Tait and Nick Macfie)
+(Reporting by Martin Petty, Neil Jerome Morales and Michael Martina; Editing by Nick Macfie)

 - Reuters